anbarasanv/my-knowledge-base/vault/analytics.googlecourse.process-data-from-dirty-to-clean.md

 ### The importance of sample size

+### Population size

-**Population:** All possible data values in certain dataset
+All possible data values in certain dataset

+### Sample size

-**Sample size:** A part of population that is representative of the population
+A part of population that is representative of the population

 **Downside of the sample size:** When the population itself small, then the sample form that population might be less effective.
 This might lead to Sampling bias.

+### Sampling bias

-**Sampling bias** A sample isn't representative of the population as a whole.
+A sample isn't representative of the population as a whole.

+### Random sampling

 Using random sampling can reduce some issues with the sampling bias.

-**Random sampling:** A way of selecting a sample from a population so that every possible type of the sample has an equal chance of being chosen.
+A way of selecting a sample from a population so that every possible type of the sample has an equal chance of being chosen.

 | Terminology              | Definitions                                                                                                                                                                                                                                                                                                                                                                          |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |